ssoomets/ssoomets/README.md

 ### ✌️ About me:

 - Heya, I'm @ssoomets.
-- I’m into data analysis and applying data in various business scenarios.
+- I’m into data analysis and applying data in various scenarios.
 I'm highly interested in practical solutions within already established data architecture and tools.

 ---